jpsank/engl353/README.md

 3. Try different regression models to see if they perform better than Random Forest or Linear Regression.
 4. Reverse the current approach to generate lyrics based on a given location or region.
 5. Probe the embeddings to interpret what linguistic features are encoded in the model and how specific features might correlate with geography.
 For example, can we identify a feature that correlates with the use of Southern slang or East Coast rap battles?
 Similar to step 4, this could involve creating a model that generates lyrics based on a latent vector embedding, then moving through the latent space to see how the generated lyrics change.
 This could be a fun way to explore the latent space of rap lyrics.
-6. My project also specifically looks at whether existing models encode information predictive of the artist's location.
+6. Fine-tune a pre-trained model.
+Currently, my project looks at whether existing pre-trained models already encode information predictive of the artist's location.
 I could instead fine-tune a model for text classification specifically to predict the artist's city/region from the lyrics.
 This would be a more direct way to test the hypothesis that the artist's location is encoded in the lyrics.
 I could also try to predict other metadata, like the decade the song was released or the artist themselves.
-7. Use lasso regression instead of PCA for dimensionality reduction.
-Lasso performs **feature selection**, so it would be interesting from an interpretability standpoint to see which features in the BERT embeddings are most important for predicting the artist's location.